sd2k9/documentation/linux/kvm_qemu.md

 - Mount CDROM/DVD or ISO images
   - In running VM: View/Details
   - In the CDROM setup select the ISO or device file
+    - The directory is automatically added to the storage pool
+    - Delete afterwards when this is not wanted
+      virt-manager Main Screen / Edit / Connection Details / Storage
-    - ISO files can be also loaded by adding them to the storage pool
+  - ISO files can be also directly loaded from a (newly created or existing) storage pool
     - Can be used as shortcut
+- Redirect USB device to client: Virtual Machine / Redirect USB Device

 ### Virsh Command Line Management Interface